 - New work and new ways of working.
 In addition to a keen interest in the staging of new plays and other types of performance activity, students are encouraged to engage with current theoretical models of conceptualizing identity and performance.

 Distinctive Features of Graduate Theatre Studies in the FSU School of Theatre:

 - Theoretical and practical grounding: Students receive strong grounding in theatre history and dramaturgical practice to support their use of contemporary critical methodologies.

 - Professional development and mentoring: Professional development and mentoring are emphasized at all stages of the individual student’s career.
 Students are supported in their class work, teaching, conference presentations, and publishing efforts.

-- Nationally ranked MFA programs: The graduate programs in Theatre Studies are embedded in a full-service theatre training school that includes MFA programs in costume design, production technology, and theatre management.
+- Nationally ranked MFA programs: The graduate programs in Theatre Studies are embedded in a full-service theatre training school that includes MFA programs in costume design, directing, production technology, and theatre management.
 Our MA and PhD programs are distinguished by our close relationships with the professional artists who direct these programs and with whom we collaborate in devising research and curricular opportunities for students.

-For information on the application process, go to How to Apply to the MA or PhD in Theatre Studies
+- See How to Apply to the MA or PhD in Theatre Studies

 We look for the following: